tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 * Why use algorithmic trading?

-  **Answer:** While there are many benefits to using algorithmic trading over traditional/manual trading, there are two main benefits.
+  **Answer:** While there are many reasons for using algorithmic trading over traditional/manual trading, there are two main benefits.
 One, algorithmic trading can be backtested using historical and real-time data to see if it is a profitable trading strategy and, two, it reduces the possibility of human error in which traders mistime trades, which are often based on emotional/psychological factors.

 * Who performs algorithmic trading?